qtnc/6pad2/readme.md

 6pad++ is a simple and lightweight, yet powerful text editor for windows.
 Its main goal is to keep the accessibility and responsiveness of standard notepad, while providing a few not especially spectacular but useful features.

-Latest version is alpha 3.
+Latest version is alpha 4.
 If you have an improvement to suggest, if you found a bug, or if you have any question, feel free to contact me or post on the issue tracker.

 Have fun !

 # Download

-There is no official download yet available.
+There is no official release yet available.
 As soon as the features, code and python API become more or less stable, first betas will be released.

-IN the meantime, nothing stops you from compiling 6pad++ yourself.
+You can download latest version, Alpha 4, at <http://vrac.quentinc.net/6pad%2b%2b.zip>.
+Note that this is still an *alpha release* !

 # Features